LongBu/AWS-SAP-C02-Study-Guide/README.md

   * Between 1 to 3600 seconds (default: 300 seconds)
   * Can be disabled (set to 0 seconds)
   * Set to low value if requests are short

+### Health Checks
+  * Only pass when HTTP endpoint response: 2xx/3xx
+  * Route 53 health check => Automated DNS Failover:
+    * Works with weighted routing, latency-based, geolocation, multivalue routing policies
+    * Doesn't work with simple routing policy
+    * HC that monitors an endpoint (application, server, other AWS resource)
+    * HC that monitors other health check(s) or combination of them (Calculated HC)
+      * Can use use OR, AND, NOT
+      * Can monitor up to 256 Child HC(s)
+      * Specify how many must pass to make parent HC pass
+  * HC that monitor Cloudwatch Alarms from Cloudwatch metrics (helpful for VPC private resources as VPC inaccessible endpoint to HC)
+  * HC can pass/fail based on text of the first 5120 bytes of response
+  * Configure router/firewall to allow incoming Route 53 HC requests

 ### AWS Global Accelerator:
   * Network service that helps improve availability and performance of the application(s) to global users